← All Articles A Product of Kinsa Creative

 }

-Get the Parent Term When the Taxonomy is Hierarchical
+Get the Parent Terms When the Taxonomy is Hierarchical

 $terms = get_the_terms( $post_id, 'my-taxonomy-name' );